kivy-garden/draggable/README.md

         pass
 ```

-Another example: when a drag succeed, the draggable will become a child of droppable, by default.
+Another example: by default, when a drag succeeds, the draggable becomes a child of the droppable.
-If you don't like it, and want the draggable to fade-out,
+If you don't like this behavior and prefer the draggable to fade out instead, you can override the handler like this:
-overwrite the handler as follows:

 ```python
 class MyDraggable(KXDraggableBehavior, Widget):